openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 .. note::

-   Prior OpenVINO 2023.1 release of OpenVINO, model conversion API was exposed as `openvino.tools.mo.convert_model` function and `mo` command line tool.
+   Prior OpenVINO 2023.1 release, model conversion API was exposed as `openvino.tools.mo.convert_model` function and `mo` command line tool.
    Starting from 2023.1 release, a new simplified API was introduced: `openvino.convert_model` function and `ovc` command line tool as a replacement for `openvino.tools.mo.convert_model` and `mo` correspondingly, which are considered to be legacy now.
 All new users are recommended to use these new methods instead of the old methods.
 Please note that the new API and old API do not provide the same level of features, that means the new tools are not always backward compatible with the old ones.
-Please consult with <TODO: LINK TO TRANSITION GUIDE>.
+Please consult with `Model Conversion API Transition Guide <openvino_docs_OV_Converter_UG_prepare_model_convert_model_MO_OVC_transition>`.

 Convert a model in Python: `convert_model`
 ##########################################

 Model conversion API is exposed in Python by means of ``openvino.convert_model`` function which converts a model from original framework representation, for example Pytorch or TensorFlow, to the object of type ``openvino.Model``.
 The resulting ``openvino.Model`` can be inferred in the same application (Python script or Jupiter Notebook) or saved into a file with `openvino.save_model` for later use.
-Here is a couple of examples based on quite popular Torchvision and TensorFlow Hub model repositories:
+There are several examples of using ``openvino.convert_model`` below based on popular public model repositories.

 .. tab-set::

    .. tab-item:: Torchvision
-      :sync: py

       .. code-block:: py
          :force: